Arthur Brittain (poss Britton)

 UK & Other Memorials

-Hitchin War Memorial, St Mary's Church Roll of Honour, Hitchin, Graveley War Memorial
+Hitchin Town Memorial, St Mary's Church Roll of Honour, Hitchin, Graveley War Memorial

 Pre War

-Before joining up he was a market gardener in Graveley.
-He was born in New Cross in Kent, resided in Graveley and enlisted in Bedford.
+Before joining up Arthur was a market gardener in Graveley and recorded as born in New Cross in Kent, resided in Graveley and enlisted in Bedford.

 Wartime Service

-His date of death coincides with an attack towards Morval in which the Bedfords captured the Sunken Road east of Albert and Guillemont only ten minutes after zero hour, following up an initial attack made by the Norfolks.
+His date of death coincides with an attack towards Morval, as part of the Battle of the Somme, in which the Bedfords captured the Sunken Road east of Albert and Guillemont only ten minutes after zero hour, following up an initial attack made by the Norfolks.
 The Cheshires then passed through the Bedfords and took Morval.
 The Bedfords sustained 114 casualties that day.

 He has no known grave, but is remembered on Pier 2, Face C of the great Thiepval Memorial to the Missing in France.